drdaemos/xc5-docs/en/what_is_new/index.md

 - [X-Cart 5.2 benchmark details]({{baseurl_lang}}/http://glorious-voyage.surge.sh/loadsimulation52-1459780419152/index.html "What is new in 5.3");
 - [X-Cart 5.3 behchmark details]({{baseurl_lang}}/http://glorious-voyage.surge.sh/loadsimulation53-1459781135239/index.html "What is new in 5.3").

-- `AView::executeCached()` method caches a value returned by a function, name of which is passed as an argument.
+- {% raw %}`AView::executeCached()`{% endraw %} method caches a value returned by a function, name of which is passed as an argument.
 It is used when you need to cache a value in addition to a body of the widget.
-Most often, you need it to cache some data for `isVisible()` method, e.g. number of elements in the list.
+Most often, you need it to cache some data for {% raw %}`isVisible()`{% endraw %} method, e.g. number of elements in the list.
 Caching rules are the same as caching rules the widget: cache on/off and TTL.

-More comprehensive and robust approach is to make complicated logic of `isVisible()` being cached alongside widget's body.
+More comprehensive and robust approach is to make complicated logic of {% raw %}`isVisible()`{% endraw %} being cached alongside widget's body.

 - PageQueryCountTest test was added to Performance's suite.
 It simulates number of requests to home, category, product pages on warm-up cache (guest user, empty cart).
 Simulation is done from random IPs in order to see how cache is shared between users.